prometheus/docs/content/docs/practices/naming.md

  * <code>api\_http\_request\_latency\_<b>milliseconds</b></code>
  * <code>node\_memory\_usage\_<b>bytes</b></code>
  * <code>api\_http\_requests\_<b>total</b></code> (for an accumulating count)
-* should represent the same logical thing-being-measured
+* should represent the same logical thing-being-measured across all label dimensions
  * request duration
  * bytes of data transfer
  * instantaneous resource usage as a percentage

-As a rule of thumb, if you `sum()` or `avg()` over all dimensions of a given metric, the result should be meaningful (though not necessarily useful).
+As a rule of thumb, either the `sum()` or the `avg()` over all dimensions of a given metric should be meaningful (though not necessarily useful).
 If it isn't meaningful, split the data up into multiple metrics.
-For example, having the capacity of various queues in the metric is good, mixing the capacity of a queue with the number of elements is not.
+For example, having the capacity of various queues in the metric is good, mixing the capacity of a queue with the current number of elements in the queue is not.

 ## Labels

-Use labels to differentiate
+Use labels to differentiate the characteristics of the thing that is being measured:

-* class of thing-being-measured
- * `api_http_requests_total` - differentiate request types: `type={create,update,delete}`
+ * `api_http_requests_total` - differentiate request types: `type="create|update|delete"`
- * `api_request_duration_nanoseconds` - differentiate request stages: `stage={extract,transform,load}`
+ * `api_request_duration_nanoseconds` - differentiate request stages: `stage="extract|transform|load"`

-Remember that every unique (label, value) pair represents a new axis of cardinality for the associated metric, which can dramatically increase the amount of data stored.
+CAUTION: <b>CAUTION:</b> Remember that every unique key-value label pair represents a new time series, which can dramatically increase the amount of data stored.
+Don't use labels to store dimensions with high cardinality (many different label values), such as user IDs, email addresses, or other unbounded sets of values.